 But for those people still having problems with these error messages: On Mac OS X have a look in the Console app inside your Utilities folder.
 Click on “All Messages” in the left sidebar, try to connect to your Ubuntu box in Finder and see the messages in Console.
 These are the “real” error messages which normally will lead you to a solution.

 Some people have problems when connecting to an AFP share and get a -5014 error.
-As J5 pointed out in the comments you have to delete the hidden .AppleDB folders on your Ubuntu box and restart netatalk afterwards:
+You have to delete the hidden .AppleDB folders on your Ubuntu box and restart netatalk afterwards:

 sudo /etc/init.d/netatalk restart